 When she was 6, she composed her first full piano sonata, and at 7 she composed a very short opera called The Sweeper of Dreams.
 There followed various compositions for violin, piano, and chamber ensembles.
 Aged 9, Alma wrote a concerto for violin and orchestra, which she premiered in 2015.
 Her first piece for symphony orchestra, Dance of the Solent Mermaids was also premiered in 2015.

 Aged 10, Alma finished a full length opera, Cinderella.
-A chamber version of the opera was performed in 2015, and the full version was premiered in Vienna in December 2016 to a standing ovation and sold out performances, under the patronage of Maestro Zubin Mehta.
+A chamber version of the opera was performed in Israel in 2015, and the full version was premiered in Vienna under the patronage of Maestro Zubin Mehta in December 2016, to standing ovations, sold out performances, and international critical acclaim.

-As a soloist on both violin and piano, Alma has performed in England, Germany, Austria, Italy, Switzerland, Spain, Uruguay, USA, Israel, and Japan.
+As a soloist on both violin and piano, Alma has performed in England, Germany, Austria, Italy, Switzerland, Spain, Uruguay, USA, Israel, and Japan, amongst others with the Royal Philharmonic Orchestra, the Israel Philharmonic Orchestra, the Vienna Chamber Orchestra.
 She has also performed in prestigious events, including Google's Zeitgeist, alongside speakers such as Physicist Stephen Hawking.